swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   ///   the collection `elements`. func initializeMemory<C: Collection>(
     as type: C.Element.Type,
-    fromElements source: C
+    fromContentsOf source: C
   ) -> UnsafeMutableBufferPointer<C.Element>

   /// Moves instances from an initialized source buffer into the
   /// uninitialized memory referenced by this buffer, leaving the source memory
   /// uninitialized and this buffer's memory initialized.
   ///
-  /// When calling the `moveInitializeMemory(as:from:)` method on a buffer `b`,
+  /// When calling the `moveInitializeMemory(as:fromContentsOf:)` method on a buffer `b`,
   /// the memory referenced by `b` must be uninitialized, or initialized to a
   /// trivial type. `b` must be properly aligned for accessing `C.Element`.
   ///
   /// The region of memory starting at this pointer and covering
-  /// `fromElements.count` instances of the buffer's `Element` type
+  /// `source.count` instances of the buffer's `Element` type
   /// must be uninitialized, or `Element` must be a trivial type.
 After
   /// calling `moveInitialize(as:from:)`, the region is initialized and the
   /// memory region underlying `source` is uninitialized.
   ///
   /// - Parameters:
   ///   - type: The type of element to which this buffer's memory will be bound.
-  ///   - fromElements: A buffer containing the values to copy.
+  ///   - source: A buffer containing the values to copy.
   ///     The memory region underlying `source` must be initialized.
   ///     The memory regions referenced by `source` and this buffer may overlap.
   /// - Returns: A typed buffer of the initialized elements.
 The returned